Enjoy the view with the right sunglasses

-Here’s an overview of the various characteristics of the different types of eyewear and what you need to consider when buying the right sunglasses.
+Here’s an overview of the different types of eyewear and what you need to consider when buying sunglasses.

 Types of sunglasses

-For the lenses you can chose between photochromic or monochrome lenses.
-This depends on the light intensity.
-For this, you should consider how long and in what weather you will mainly use the sun glasses.
-In addition there are glasses with a special polarizing filter which takes out the light reflected from snow glare in extremely bright surroundings.
+In addition, there are two types of lenses on the market: photochromic and monochrome.
+Your choice will depend on the light intensity, so you should consider how long and in what type of weather you’ll be in.
+Plus, there are glasses with a special polarising filter, which takes out the light reflected from the snow glare in extremely bright environments.

-It's completely the opposite for sunglasses for distance-based activities such as cross-country skiing, speed hiking, mountain biking, road and trail running and normal running.
-They are lightweight, as well as elastic and impact-resistant.
-There are monochrome, adaptive and interchangeable lenses.
-You need to consider the correct type of sunglasses for the type of sport and its demands.
+Sunglasses for distance activities, such as cross-country skiing, speed hiking, mountain biking, road running and trail running are very different from ski sunglasses.
+These are a lot more lightweight, are somewhat elastic and break-resistant.
+As for their lenses, you can choose between monochrome, adaptive and interchangeable models.
+When choosing a pair, you’ll need to consider the type of sport and its demands.